 Refined Sugars—from Cane or Beet

-Refined sugars are made from cane and beet plants.
-As I discussed in Cane vs Beet Sugar: A Difference?, some refined sugars are made up of a blend of cane and beet sugars.
-All molasses are from cane, as beet molasses are not palatable.
-Cane sugars are produced in a Sugar Refinery using raw sugar as starting material.
-Beet sugars are made in a Sugar Factory.
+Sugar Refineries produce cane sugars using raw sugar as starting material.
+On the other hand, beet sugars are made in a Sugar Factory.
 Visit my refined sugar page to learn more.
-To find out how refined sugars are produced, refer to a previous blog post:
+To find out how refined sugars are produced, refer to a previous blog post: What is Refined Sugar?